vigohe/bitnami-docker-ghost/README.md

 - `GHOST_DATABASE_NAME`: Database name that Ghost will use to connect with the database.
 Default: **bitnami_ghost**
 - `GHOST_DATABASE_USER`: Database user that Ghost will use to connect with the database.
 Default: **bn_ghost**
 - `GHOST_DATABASE_PASSWORD`: Database password that Ghost will use to connect with the database.
 No default.
+- `GHOST_DATABASE_SSL`: It can be used to allow ssl configuration, support all configuratión from oficial documentation.
+Default: **false**
 - `ALLOW_EMPTY_PASSWORD`: It can be used to allow blank passwords.
 Default: **no**

 ##### Create a database for Ghost using mysql-client